dashbitco/broadway_sqs/README.md

 This project provides:

-  * `BroadwaySQS.SQSProducer` - A GenStage producer that continuously receives messages from a SQS queue and acknowledge them after being successfully processed.
+  * `BroadwaySQS.Producer` - A GenStage producer that continuously receives messages from a SQS queue and acknowledge them after being successfully processed.
   * `BroadwaySQS.SQSClient` - A generic behaviour to implement SQS clients.
-  * `BroadwaySQS.ExAwsClient` - Default SQS client used by `BroadwaySQS.SQSProducer`.
+  * `BroadwaySQS.ExAwsClient` - Default SQS client used by `BroadwaySQS.Producer`.

 ## Installation